Saturday nights, 7:30-10:00pm (or later)

 September 1, 8, 15, & 22

-(break for The Drum at the End of the Rainbow)
+(canceled September 29 for The Drum at the End of the Rainbow)

 The Freestyle Boogie is an unregulated dance form that invites each of us to be inspired by ourselves, our energies, and that of those around us.
 There is no caller, no steps to learn, and no intention of how each dancer must interact with other dancers, if at all.
 Mind and body-altering substances, such as alcohol, are prohibited, and shoes usually are too.
 Children are welcomed, as are men, women, transgender people, and people from all cultures and walks of life - specifically, welcomed just as they are, to dance as they please.